Horizon Christian School (Tualatin, Oregon)

 Horizon Christian School is a private Christian high school in Tualatin, Oregon, United States.

 The school was a member of the Association of Christian Schools International from 1980 to 2011.
 It is accredited with Cognia.

-The Horizon Hawks compete in the Oregon School Activities Association Lewis & Clark League (3A-1).
+The Horizon Hawks compete in the Oregon School Activities Association West Valley League (3A-2).
 They are not to be confused with Horizon Christian School in Hood River, Oregon, whose teams are also known as the Hawks but compete in the Big Sky League (1A-6).